We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 The Bottom Line

-These solutions can fix the iCloud restore stuck issue if you’re patient enough to try each one of them until one works for you.
+These solutions can fix the iCloud restore stuck issue if you’re patient enough to try each one until one works.
 Each addresses a particular cause of the issue, so try to restore the iPhone after implementing each solution.

 Edwin J. Parke